fkrauthan/SimpleTwitter/README.md

 Running
 =======

-To run the server just go to the server directory and run `node app.js` to start the server.
-If you like to start the sever in development mode just run `NODE_ENV=development node app.js`.
+To run the server just go to the server directory and run `bin/server` to start the server.
+If you like to start the sever in development mode just run `NODE_ENV=development bin/server`.

 You can also run this command from the project root directory: `npm start`.